-One of my twins had this problem, so I would nurse him first on both breasts, offering him the fore milk, and leaving the hind milk for the other.
-It’s not ideal, but it’s one way to get calories into a baby who may struggle with sucking enough.
+One of my twins had this problem.
+I’d nurse him first on both breasts, offering him the easier-to-drink fore milk, and leave the hind milk for his brother.
+It wasn’t ideal, but this method allowed him to consume calories when he struggled to suck enough.

 But you can breastfeed twins!
 After a few tries and with the right gear, tandem feeding will come easily.
-You’ll get your schedule aligned with the twins, even if you decide to nurse one at a time.
-You may just meet your goals of breastfeeding your twins—and you’ll look back on these fears and worries and know you’ve done it.
+You’ll get your schedule aligned with the twins, whether you decide to nurse one at a time or simultaneously.

 Get more tips:

 - 9 Tips on Staying Motivated to Breastfeed